-Bard Conservatory US-China Music Institute Presents Second Annual China Now Music Festival: China and America – Unity in Music, September 25 – October 6
+Bard Conservatory’s US-China Music Institute Presents Second Annual China Now Music Festival, September 25 – October 6

 Events take place at Carnegie Hall, Bard College, and Stanford UniversityANNANDALE-ON-HUDSON, N.Y.— The US-China Music Institute of the Bard College Conservatory of Music announces the second season of the China Now Music Festival, September 25-October 6.
 The festival’s major concerts take place at Carnegie Hall in New York City and at Bing Concert Hall at Stanford University.
 The festival is dedicated to promoting an understanding and appreciation of music from contemporary China through an annual series of concerts and academic activities.
 Last year’s inaugural season, titled Facing the Past, Looking to the Future, showcased new orchestral works by contemporary Chinese composers.
 The theme for 2019 is China and America – Unity in Music, in recognition of the 40th anniversary of the normalizing of diplomatic relations between the U.S. and China in 1979.

 This year’s festival will coincide with New York State’s newly announced Senate Resolution No. J2103 by Senator James Sanders Jr. of Queens, “recognizing October 1, 2019, as China Day and the

 first week of October 2019, as Chinese American Heritage Week, to strengthen the friendship and

 bilateral relationship between the State of New York and Chinese Americans.”